rhys-e/splitter/README.md

 ### b9labs Project 1

 Current implemented steps:
-- Deposits may be made to contract by owner
+- Deposits may be made to contract
 - Contract balance is displayed on web page
   - `npm install`
   - `truffle develop (compile migrate)`